 The narrative also illustrates the role of experience in negotiating clinical knowledge.
-The advanced beginner nurse initially assigned to take care of this patient lacked the recognitional abilities evident in the the expert nurse's account, and she clearly relied on the judgment of others, essentially "delegating up" decision making.
+The advanced beginner nurse initially assigned to take care of this patient lacked the recognitional abilities evident in the expert nurse's account, and she clearly relied on the judgment of others, essentially "delegating up" decision making.
 The inexperienced residents also lacked the ability to see important aspects of the clinical situation; moreover, with no practical understanding of this patient's likely trajectory, they missed the sense of urgency apparent to the experienced nurse.
-The more experienced nurse, on the other hand, understood the complexities of communication patterns, believing that the more experienced attending would be able to read her signals, and respond appropriately.
-Her sense of responsibility in this situation is characteristic of the expert practice described in Chapter 6.
+The more experienced nurse, on the other hand, understood the complexities of communication patterns, believing that the more experienced attending would be able to read her signals and respond appropriately.
+Her sense of responsibility in this situation is characteristic of the expert practice described in chapter 5.

-This exemplar of breakdowns in physician-nurse collaboration is like countless others provided by experienced nurses in this study.
+This exemplar of breakdowns in nurse-physician collaboration is like countless others provided by experienced nurses in this study.
 In this chapter, we will explore what were found to be the central themes related to this breakdown in nurse-physician collaboration:

-- 1. the blurring of disciplinary boundaries between nursing and medicine, in which nursing has assumed much more responsibility for medical decision making without the corollary explicit recognition of this contribution; - the eclipse of clinical knowledge by formal scientific knowledge; - 3. the role of experience in clinical judgments and interdisciplinary communication patterns; and - 4. the covering over of concerns about illness and suffering.
+- The blurring of disciplinary boundaries between nursing and medicine, in which nursing has assumed much more responsibility for medical decision making without the corollary explicit recognition of this contribution - The eclipse of clinical knowledge by formal scientific knowledge - The role of experience in clinical judgments and interdisciplinary communication patterns - The covering over of concerns about illness and suffering.

-We also offer an analysis of interdisciplinary collaboration which presents it as a clinical skill, developed through experience and hard-won transformations in understanding.
+We also offer an analysis of interdisciplinary collaboration that presents it as a clinical skill, developed through experience and hardwon transformations in understanding.